 In psychology, this is what we call habituation.
 It is the process of decreasing your (nervous) response to a situation through repeated exposure to it.

-A list might look like this
+Your list might look like this:

 - Introduce myself to a new person at a party